SRCF/docs/content/reference/common-requests.md

 Group accounts are considered *unmaintained* if they have no active admins remaining.
 Accounts in this state will display an *Unmaintained group website* page if you visit their SRCF-hosted website.
-You'll need to contact the sysadmins in the first instance to recover such an account.

 ## Grant group admin access to someone else